 The following call generation screenshot depicts the MAPS™ SIP simulating ‘Audio and IM Calls’.
-During this call type, two different sessions will be established.
-There will be two media lines, one for audio using RTP session and another for instant messaging using MSRP session which are handled simultaneously.
+During this call type two different sessions will be established, one for audio using RTP session and another for instant messaging using MSRP session, both sessions are handled simultaneously.

 Audio and IM Call Generation

 The following call generation screenshot depicts the ‘IM Only’ call simulation.
 Only IM call is initiated from one of the UA terminals.
 During this call type, only text messages are sent/received using MSRP sessions.

 MAPS™ SIP also handles simulation of ‘Video with IM Call’, during which a pre-recorded video is sent and received alongside ongoing IM session.
 Thus, it’s possible to simulate audio, video and text messages (using MSRP) on the same call.
 During this call type, there will be three media lines, one for audio, one for video, and another for instant messages using MSRP.

 - Supports UDP, TCP, and TLS transport types.